snapshot-labs/sx-starknet/README.md

 Snapshot is open-sourced software licensed under the © [MIT license](LICENSE).

-[1] Despite being off-chain, there are some costs associated with running the off-chain infrastructure which are sufficiently low that it is possible for them to be fully subsidized by Snapshot Labs, providing a zero cost user experience.
+[1] Despite being off-chain, there are some costs associated with running the infrastructure.
+These costs are sufficiently low that it is possible for them to be fully subsidized by Snapshot Labs, providing a zero cost user experience.